hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/8-collision-detection/2-coldet-axis.md

         <img src="../../../_assets/c3.png" alt/>
       </td>
       <td style="text-align:left">
-        <p>[Measurement] Displays the maximum “disturbance torque” that occurred during the period when the collision detection command (coldet level.id) was active.</p>
+        <p>[Measurement] Displays the maximum "disturbance torque" that occurred during the period when the collision detection command (coldet level.id) was active.</p>
-        <p>[Threshold] The user can refer to this value to configure the “disturbance torque” threshold for collision detection at each level. </p>
+        <p>[Threshold] The user can refer to this value to configure the "disturbance torque" threshold for collision detection at each level. </p>
       </td>
     </tr>
     <tr>